almachelouche/middleman/content/email/NZ/Welcome/001/welcome_mustang.md

 color='''white'''

-    copy='''Along with driver assistance technologies, Ford also brings the latest communications technology to New Zealand drivers.
-Not only is your vehicle safe, it’s also smart!'''
+    copy='''Did you know your new Mustang is as safe as it is smart?
+Not only does it deliver innovative driver assistance technologies and a 5 star ANCAP safety rating, it also brings the latest in-car communication technologies to New Zealand drivers.'''

 [[module]]
 path='email_modules/spacer/default'